phill-holland/data-self-organisation-v/README.md

 - <strike>Experiment with different scoring methods, one that treats the system less like a black box, and uses internal information to score output</strike> data-self-organisation-iii, abandoned

+- Update cmake files to use latest 2024 version of Intel OneApi

 # Problems

+- System now needs to be extended to allow dynamic input of data, and then queried on that input, with further input, leaving some interesting programs, how to tell the system the difference between inputted data, and a question posed to the system?

-- It get's slower and longer to find solutions the more "sentences" and epochs you run and configure it to look for
+- <strike>It get's slower and longer to find solutions the more "sentences" and epochs you run and configure it to look for</strike> mitigated and improved with additions

-- It get's slower when you're looking for long output sentences (more than 5 words)
+- <strike>It get's slower when you're looking for long output sentences (more than 5 words)</strike> mitigated and improved with addition of links system

-- It only needs one input word, to find a longer output sentence (encouraging input words to interact with each other whilst in the system, for example by encouraging more word collisions makes the genetic algorithm less performant)
+- <strike>It only needs one input word, to find a longer output sentence (encouraging input words to interact with each other whilst in the system, for example by encouraging more word collisions makes the genetic algorithm less performant)</strike> next version which promotes collisions will mitigate this

 - May need running several times with the same parameters to find the correct answer (a common drawback of genetic algorithms)